 I had to come back up to this paragraph to reintroduce this post…because I didn’t realize how long it was going to be!
-I maybe should have seen the signs from the really super long title…but rest assured, viagra buy this post is mostly pictures, view less words so you don’t have to worry too much!
-Just enjoy my awesome post, there and stop complaining already!
+I maybe should have seen the signs from the really super long title…but rest assured, this post is mostly pictures, less words so you don’t have to worry too much!
+Just enjoy my awesome post, and stop complaining already!

 I’m still kind of recovering from the event.
 It was an absolute blast but I got sunburnt, and really worn out, and I’m all sore from all the walking and lugging the heavy books around and I got a heat rash and all of that.
 It was a fun weekend that beat me up haha.
 I’m still totally recovering.